hddv/ninja-cat/README.txt

 Responsive Web design - Build a Product Landing (Ninja Cat)

 STEP 1
-Run test.html file on your favorite browser and Enjoy :)
+Run index.html file on your favorite browser
+Or just go in https://hdinhvu.github.io/ninja-cat/

+And Enjoy :)